gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 - (CRITICAL) `static` will be covered later.
 - (CRITICAL) `void` because the function doesn't return any value.
 - (CRITICAL) `main` is a special reserved name for this function (like `draw` in Processing).
-- (CRITICAL) `String[]` means it accepts an array of Strings as parameter.
+- (CRITICAL) `String[]` means it accepts an array of `String`s as a parameter.
 We don't use that in this unit but that has to be there.
 - (FLEXIBLE) `args` is the formal parameter name.
 We can use any valid value for a literal instead of this.

 **TIP** :bulb: In Eclipse, you can press `Ctrl+Space`, type `main` and press `Enter` (`return` on Mac) to automatically generate the `main()` function.
 [See here](figs/autogen.mp4) for a demonstration.